AkhileshYaduvanshi/enterprise-cybersecurity-lab/setup/02-network/03-openvpn-setup.md

 # OpenVPN Remote Access Setup

-## Overview

-This guide covers the configuration of OpenVPN on pfSense to enable secure remote access to the internal lab network (172.16.1.0/24).
+Configure OpenVPN on pfSense to enable secure remote access to the internal lab network (172.16.1.0/24).
 This allows SSH and management access to all lab VMs from external networks.

-## What We Accomplished

- OpenVPN Server configured on pfSense
- Certificate Authority and certificates created
- VPN user account with certificate generated
- Client export package installed
- `.ovpn` configuration file ready for download
- VPN tested and working - able to ping internal network

-***

 ## OpenVPN Server Configuration